texfaq/texfaq.github.io/FAQ-psfchoice.md

   PostScript files can be freely exchanged.
 Support under LaTeX2e is available in [PSNFSS]({% post_url FAQ-usepsfont %}).

-  For a sample, see [http://www.tug.dk/FontCatalogue/times/](http://www.tug.dk/FontCatalogue/times/)

-- Computer Modern BrightFree scalable outline versions of these fonts do exist; they are covered below together with their commercial parallels.
+- Computer Modern Bright Free scalable outline versions of these fonts do exist; they are covered below together with their commercial parallels.

-- URW Classico(4 fonts)  LaTeX support by Bob Tennent
+- URW Classico (4 fonts)  LaTeX support by Bob Tennent

   These are clones of Zapf's Optima available from CTAN (for non-commercial use only).
 Mathematics support can be provided by